Stormwater Conservation

 Quick Link: “Healthy Gardening” from Salinas Valley Recycles (Information on backyard composting, composting with worms, grasscycling, and less toxic gardening.)

-Ask any gardener today why they garden, and you’ll get a variety of reasons why it’s important.
-Garden to learn, garden to be creative, garden for exercise, etc. For many people, their home garden is an escape.
+Ask any gardener today why they garden, and you’ll get a variety of reasons why it’s important—garden to learn, garden to be creative, garden for exercise, etc. For many people, their home garden is an escape.
 It is a hobby that they enjoy and helps them return to nature in the middle of their bustling lives.
 There are many things that can be done in your home garden that you can change from being detrimental to our environment to beneficial!
-Whether it is growing an organic garden, starting a backyard composting system, worm composting, collecting rainwater, or even just planting drought-tolerant plants, gardening will make a difference in the environment and your family's health.
+Whether it is growing an organic garden, starting a backyard composting system, worm composting, collecting rainwater, or planting drought-tolerant plants, gardening will make a difference in the environment and your family's health.

 Car Washing

 Few people realize that washing our cars in our driveways is one of the most environmentally unfriendly chores we can do around the house.
 Washing your car is only a problem if you don’t know where or how to do it correctly.
 Not only does a commercial car wash use up to 60% less water than the average homeowner, but it recycles the water and eliminates the possibility of allowing what runs off from your car to go right into storm drains -- and eventually into rivers, streams, creeks, and wetlands where it poisons aquatic life and wreaks other ecosystem havoc.
-After all, that water is loaded with a witch’s brew of gasoline, oil, and residues from exhaust fumes -- as well as the harsh detergents used for the washing itself.
+After all, that water is loaded with a witch’s brew of gasoline, oil, and residues from exhaust fumes and the harsh detergents used for the washing itself.

-Washing dirt and winter grime off vehicles might actually be harming our local waterways.
+Washing dirt and winter grime off vehicles might be harming our local waterways.
 Unlike household waste water that enters sewers or septic systems and undergoes treatment before it is discharged, what runs off from your car goes right into the storm drains.
 Pollution associated with car washing degrades water quality while finding its way into sediments, impacting aquatic habitats.

-What you can do?
+What can you do?

 Best Practice: Go To The Car Wash